alimac/err-request-tracker/README.md

 # Request Tracker plugin for Errbot

-[Errbot](http://errbot.net) is a Python-based bot.
-This is is a plugin for Errbot that integrates with [RT: Request Tracker](https://www.bestpractical.com/rt/), an issue tracking system.
+Request Tracker is a plugin for [Errbot](http://errbot.io) a Python-based chat bot.
+The plugin allows you to query tickets in [RT: Request Tracker](https://www.bestpractical.com/rt/), an issue tracking system.

 ## Requirements